runpod/janitor/src/README.md

 1. **Core Functions** - Direct implementations for various Docker operations:

     - `findDockerfiles` - Find Dockerfiles in a repository
     - `buildDockerImage` - Build a Docker image from a Dockerfile
     - `runDockerContainer` - Run a Docker container from an image
     - `getContainerLogs` - Get logs from a running container

 2. **Workflow** - A structured sequential workflow:

     - `dockerValidationWorkflow` - A workflow that performs step-by-step validation

 3. **Agent** - A conversational AI agent:
-   - `repoValidatorAgent` - An agent that can validate repositories using the Docker tools
+    - `repositoryValidatorAgent` - An agent that can validate repositories using the Docker tools

 ## Usage Examples